maximumevilcoverage/blog/CS For Laymen Topic 1: Algorithmic Analysis.md

 ```
 Here the best case time complexity is O(n^2) and worst case is O(n^4).

 The ideas of Big O, Big Theta, and Big Omega are orthogonal to the ideas of best case, average case, and worst case analysis.
 Big O is used to describe the results of runtime analysis - i.e we say that insertion sort best case runtime is O(n) and worst case runtime is O(n^2).
-However, it would also be correct to just say that insertion sort is O(n^2) since that is true for both best and worst case.
+According to Cormen it would also be correct to just say that insertion sort is O(n^2) since that is true for both best and worst case.
 So if an algorithm has different best and worst case time complexities you can still use just one Big Oh to describe it (the asymptotic time complexity of the algorithm in the worst case) but you can't use one Big Theta to describe its running time since its Big Thetas would be different for best and worst case inputs.
 Thus when people say an algorithm is O(x) that usually means its the worst case Big Theta is x - otherwise they would have clarified whether they're talking about the best or worst or average case and use Big Theta notation instead.
+However you can't say something like: "O-notation gives us an upper limit of the execution time i.e. the execution time in the worst case" which is WRONG!
+O-notation just gives you the asymptotic growth rate of a function, whether or not it refers to worst case time complexity depends completely on context!

 Usually we care about average case (to get representative idea of the algorithm's performance) and worst case (e.g for safety critical systems, and when the distribution over the inputs may not be known).
 Best case is usually pretty useless since it's fairly easy to check if the input is best case and just return something trivial.
 Sometimes the worst case is not reflective of how the algorithm performs on a typical real life input, for example the simplex algorithm is exponential worst case but in practice is polynomial.